docQodly/docs/docs/studio/design-webforms/templates.md

 ---

 Templates are a great way to jump-start your building process.
-4D Web Studio offers templates to help you design things more quickly.
+Qodly Studio offers templates to help you design things more quickly.
 These templates come as-is and may require customization.

 :::note